Reusable launch vehicle: Return to launch site

+Blue Origin developed similar technologies for bringing back and landing their suborbital New Shepard, and successfully demonstrated return in 2015, and successfully reused the same booster on a second suborbital flight in January 2016.
+By October 2016, Blue had reflown, and landed successfully, that same launch vehicle a total of five times.
+It must however be noted that the launch trajectories of both vehicles are very different, with New Shepard going straight up and down without achieving orbital flight, whereas Falcon 9 has to cancel substantial horizontal velocity and return from a significant distance downrange, while delivering the payload to orbit with the second stage.

+Both Blue Origin and SpaceX also have additional reusable launch vehicles under development.
+Blue is developing the first stage of the orbital New Glenn LV to be reusable, with first flight planned for no earlier than 2024.
+SpaceX has a new super-heavy launch vehicle under development for missions to interplanetary space.
+The SpaceX Starship is designed to support RTLS, vertical-landing and full reuse of both the booster stage and the integrated second-stage/large-spacecraft that are designed for use with Starship.
+Its first launch attempt took place in April 2023; however, both stages were lost during ascent.
+On the fourth launch attempt however, both the booster and the ship achieved a soft landing in the Gulf of Mexico and the Indian Ocean, respectively.

 History

 With the development of rocket propulsion in the first half of the twentieth century, space travel became a technical possibility.
 Early ideas of a single-stage reusable spaceplane proved unrealistic and although even the first practical rocket vehicles (V-2) could reach the fringes of space, reusable technology was too heavy.
-In addition many early rockets were developed to deliver weapons, making reuse impossible by design.
-The problem of mass efficiency was overcome by using multiple expendable stages in a vertical-launch multistage rocket.
+In addition, many early rockets were developed to deliver weapons, making reuse impossible by design.
+The problem of mass efficiency was overcome by using multiple expendable stages in a vertical launch multistage rocket.
 USAF and NACA had been studying orbital reusable spaceplanes since 1958, e.g. Dyna-Soar, but the first reusable stages did not fly until the advent of the US Space Shuttle in 1981.

-20th century

 Perhaps the first reusable launch vehicles were the ones conceptualized and studied by Wernher von Braun from 1948 until 1956.
-The Von Braun Ferry Rocket underwent two revisions: once in 1952 and again in 1956.
+The von Braun ferry rocket underwent two revisions: once in 1952 and again in 1956.
 They would have landed using parachutes.

 The General Dynamics Nexus was proposed in the 1960s as a fully reusable successor to the Saturn V rocket, having the capacity of transporting up to 990000-2000000 lb to orbit.
 See also Sea Dragon, and Douglas SASSTO.

 The BAC Mustard was studied starting in 1964.
 It would have comprised three identical spaceplanes strapped together and arranged in two stages.
 During ascent the two outer spaceplanes, which formed the first stage, would detach and glide back individually to earth.
 It was canceled after the last study of the design in 1967 due to a lack of funds for development.